kcl-tscm/LoDiS/README.md

 LoDiS allows for two choices of coordination number calculations; either by Fermi distribution formalistaion [3] or via analytical and polynomial formalisation [4].

-For further information and publications visit [Baletto group website](https://balettogroup.weebly.com/lodis.html)
+For more general information and publications visit [Baletto group website](https://balettogroup.weebly.com/lodis.html)

 ## Installation
 Clone the repository into a local directory: